 - Medical malpractice

-If you think that you may have a wrongful death claim, call Thompson Law us toll-free at 866-293-4768, in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444.
-You’re eligible to receive a free case evaluation.
-CALL THE FOURS!
+Call Thompson Law toll-free at 866-293-4768.
 We can help you determine whether you have a civil wrongful death claim.
 If so, we can help you protect your legal rights.